ajithsrepo/PlayServices/README.md

-# zerodha
+# stock
-Trying to create a new varsity app
+Trying to create a new stock market app